elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_02.md

 Each row in the recipe corresponds to a **layer** of the final image.

-TODO: add image like e.g. https://www.google.com/url?q=https://houseofnasheats.com/wp-content/uploads/2019/02/Layered-Rainbow-Jello-11.jpg&sa=D&source=docs&ust=1685897875842731&usg=AOvVaw2Bc7qDiD4TfX0PN_ZJYk5v
+TODO: create illustration like e.g. https://docs.docker.com/build/guide/images/layers.png

 ### Anatomy of the commands

 With this basic Dockerfile, we will already start the build process which creates an image.
-Just have a look at the sketch of the Docker Dance above.
+For reference, have a look at the sketch of the Docker Dance above.

 **Building Docker image**

-The build command implicitly looks for a file named Dockerfile in the current directory:
+The build command implicitly looks for a file named `Dockerfile` in the current directory:

 ```sh
 docker build .